-Foreign Agicultural Economics prepares students for work in foreign countries with one of the many foreign aid development programs or with businesses in foreign countries.
-It also provides a basis for advanced work in foreign agricultural economics or with the federal government.

-Students selecting this option will be required to take twelve credit hours in agricultural economics; twelve hours in economics and business administration; twelve hours in political science; twelve hours in sociology anthropology, or psychology; and six hours of a foreign language above the elementary level.
-All courses are selected in consultation with, and have the approval of, the student's adviser.
+Foreign Service: This option prepares students for work in foreign countries with one of the many foreign aid development programs or with businesses in foreign countries.
+Students selecting this option will take 12 credit hours in agricultural economics; 12 hours in economics and business administration; 12 hours in political science; 12 hours in sociology, anthropology, or psychology; and 6 hours of a foreign language above the elementary level.
+All courses are selected with, and have the approval of, the adviser.